 Annotations can be applied to classes and interfaces; and within classes and interfaces, to fields and methods.
-Annotations applied to methods mark properties, and are applied to the getXXX method of a getXXX/setXXX pair in which the return type of the getXXX method is the same type as the parameter of the setXXX method.
+Annotations applied to methods identify properties, and are applied to the getXXX method of a getXXX/setXXX pair or the isXXX method of a isXXX/setXXX pair in which the return type of the method is the same type as the parameter of the setXXX method.